News

 Prisoners in Alabama create their own health radio show

-By Christopher Zoukis Inmates at an Alabama correctional centre are developing, crowdfunding and taking other necessary steps to launch their own radio about health issues in the prison system.
-The program at William E. Donaldson Correctional Facility in Jefferson County, is facilitated by Connie Kohler, professor emeritus at the University of Alabama (UAB) at Birmingham.
+Inmates at an Alabama correctional center are developing, crowdfunding, and taking other necessary steps to launch their own radio about health issues in the prison system.
+The program at William E. Donaldson Correctional Facility in Jefferson County is facilitated by Connie Kohler, professor emeritus at the University of Alabama (UAB) at Birmingham.
+She was approached

 Read More »